WHY WE EXIT RELATIONSHIPS

 Two of the common unconscious tools of avoidants are the myths of the ‘phantom ex’ and ‘perfect partner’ – you can read more about these in the dating section.

 But find out for yourself - check out the detailed list of avoidant characteristics and see if you think this attachment style applies.
 Looking into our attachment patterns can sometimes make for uncomfortable reading, but it's vital to understand them if we'd like to change things.
+I'm guessing you're here because the current way of doing things hasn't worked out so far...
 If things do relate, there's a detailed solution roadmap to help you get what you want.
+If you're the partner of someone with these patterns there's advice for you too.
 And head to the videos section for great tips on recognising the style and ways to work with it.
 Because with commitment to change, there is a way to find a great partner and feel attached to each other in a stable, loving relationship - and still to feel free.